510: The Painted Hills

 Is it an infomercial?
 Where’s Cher?

 Infomercials are program-length commercials, usually 30 minutes long.
 They often feature celebrity endorsements.
 Cher (b.
-Cherilyn Sarkisian LaPierre) is a singer and actress who has appeared on various television shows and in films.
+Cherilyn Sarkisian LaPiere) is a singer and actress who has appeared on various television shows and in films.
 She first rose to fame as the co-host of a series of TV variety shows with her then-husband, Sonny Bono.
-In the early 1990s, Cher made an infomercial for hair-care products as a favor to a friend; the favor got her labeled a has-been and made her the butt of jokes for more than a year.
+In the early 1990s, Cher made an infomercial for Lori Davis hair-care products as a favor to a friend; the favor got her labeled a has-been and for a while made her the butt of jokes on talk show monologues.

 And based on the book Everything I Ever Needed to Know I Learned at the Beauty Parlor.